ctaphal/nishattack/README.md

-Clone repo and run main.py to play!
+Clone the repo and run main.py to play!
 (Need Python3 and pygame installed)